danielegiardiello/ClusterSurvPred/Functions/ReadMe.md

   the penalized partial likelihood through the function `survival::coxph`

-  Suggestions are welcome to improve these functions.
+  Suggestions to improve these functions are  welcome.